 - hell (n.)

-- Old English hel, helle, "nether world, abode of the dead, infernal regions," from Proto-Germanic *haljo "the underworld" (cf. Old Frisian helle, Dutch hel, Old Norse hel, German Hölle, Gothic halja "hell") "the underworld," literally "concealed place" (cf. Old Norse hellir "cave, cavern"), from PIE *kel- "to cover, conceal, save" (see cell).
+- also Hell, Old English hel, helle, "nether world, abode of the dead, infernal regions, place of torment for the wicked after death," from Proto-Germanic *haljo "the underworld" (source also of Old Frisian helle, Old Saxon hellia, Dutch hel, Old Norse hel, German Hölle, Gothic halja "hell").
+Literally "concealed place" (compare Old Norse hellir "cave, cavern"), from PIE *kel- (2) "to cover, conceal" (see cell).

-Expression Hell in a handbasket is c.1941, perhaps a revision of earlier heaven in a handbasket (c.1913), with a sense of "easy passage" to whichever destination.
-Hell or high water is apparently a variation of between the devil and the deep blue sea.
+To have hell break loose is from 1630s.
+Expression Hell in a handbasket is attested by 1867, in a context implying use from a few years before, and the notion of going to Heaven in a handbasket is from 1853, implying "easy passage" to the destination.
+Hell or high water (1874) apparently is a variation of between the devil and the deep blue sea.
 To wish someone would go to hell is in Shakespeare ("Merchant of Venice").
-Snowball's chance in hell "no chance" is from 1931; till hell freezes over "never" is from 1919.
-To ride hell for leather is from 1889, originally with reference to riding on horseback.
-Hell on wheels is said to be from 1843 in DAS; popularity dates from 1869 in reference to the temporary workers' towns along the U.S. transcontinental railroad and their vices.
+Snowball's chance in hell "no chance" is from 1931; till hell freezes over "never" is from 1832.